We show the typical stages of the treatment of hernias as well as gently introducing some of the medical terminology.

 Your lump/bump is obviously not going to go away on its own so a proper medical diagnosis becomes necessary.
 Your doctor will classify your hernia and either suggest elective surgery or a period of 'watchful waiting'.
-Factors affecting this judgment will be:
+Factors affecting this judgement will be:

 Stage 3 - 'The Watchful Waiting' debate

 Rather than immediate surgery, some doctors may advocate a 'watch and wait' strategy post diagnosis.
 For hernias where it is classified as 'reducible' and merely a nuisance this may be a typical option and is published policy at least in some UK health trusts.
-The 2009 McKinsey report on NHS cost savings put asymptomatic hernia in the same categories as stretch marks and tatoo removal i.e. 'not-normally-funded'.
+The 2009 McKinsey report on NHS cost savings put asymptomatic hernia in the same categories as stretch marks and tattoo removal i.e. 'not-normally-funded'.